Skip to content

 • 0: the participant to destroy

-• crossSize: The width and height of the cross to draw.
+• crossSize: the size of the cross to draw.
 Defaults to destroyingCrossSize

 returns: the created cross